-- Each loan must be for a minimum of $1,000, so you must have an account balance of at least $1,334.
-The total of all your loans may not be more than 75 percent of your contribution balance.
+- Each loan must be for a minimum of $1,000, and the total of all your loans may not be more than 75 percent of your contribution balance.
+Therefore, you must have an account balance of at least $1,334.

 - You repay each outstanding loan through payroll deductions in an amount sufficient to repay the loan, interest and insurance premium within five years.
 The minimum deduction to repay your outstanding loan balances must be at least 2 percent of your salary.